nhtua/greencam/README.md

 # GreenCam
 [![Netlify Status](https://api.netlify.com/api/v1/badges/4ccf5f3b-b414-4da1-bf50-97955adbd300/deploy-status)](https://greencam.netlify.app) 👈 Try it here!

-## __Special note for version pre-v1.0.0 (online version)__
+## 🎉🎉🎉 Version 1.0.0 is OUT now

-The online version which is hosted on netlify is always up to date.
-Latest version is `pre-v1.0.0`.
+The online version which is hosted on Netlify is always up to date.
+Latest version is `v1.0.0`.
 This new version gives you abitlity to control GreenCam parameters, play with it back and forth until you satisfy with GreenCam's output.
-Just remember to click on a button - **reload model** - to refresh and preview your choices.
+Just remember, I picked the best parameters by default for you.
+Try it first in Chrome for the best result.
 At the end of home page, you'll get a generated URL, which will hide all other controller, make you a clean output for OBS.
 You can consume this URL in OBS Browser plugin or open in a new tab.

+👏 Big shout-out to [@Shahin Sorkh](https://github.com/ShahinSorkh) with their great improvemnet for GreenCam UI. and off course, lot of love to contributors [@Christopher Lee](https://github.com/CCInc) [@Eduard Reñé Claramunt](https://github.com/edurenye) and [@Linus Schlumberger](https://github.com/Killusions).

 ## What is GreenCam?